 Sparks Lake - Bend

-• Sparks Lake is a beautiful natural lake located in a broken volcanic rock
+• Sparks Lake is a natural lake backed by volcanic rock and snow-capped peaks

 • The area offers great opportunities for fly-fishing, boating, and nature viewing